thelonelinux/Edureka_Devops_AWS_Azure_Kubernetes/Readme_AWS_Training.md

 # This is for AWS Devops Training (Only AWS tools)

+## Pre-requisite : AWS Free tier Account (If You can't afford the paid ones) better get free tier only for now

 ## Orientation Class : This is just for how Masters Program like
 * Pros and cons of attending this program
 * Certification you can go for after this program